lucasdef15/git-course-complete/readme.md

 _git push origin master_

-here origin is the name we linked earlier. master is the name of the branch
+here origin is the name we linked earlier. master is the name of the branch, can be also be called main.

+with __git push__ we push 1 branch of commits at a time